 - 1. The dog(s) shall have completed training requirements specified and authorized by their county 4-H dog project.
 It is strongly suggested that the youth and dog successfully complete at least one year of obedience training before moving to agility. - 2.
-Use the guidelines in this booklet to determine the proper class and division of entry (JTT-A or JTT -B, Standard A or Standard B and on/off leash, or Advanced Jumpers and/or Advanced Standard, and Tunnelers). - 3.
-Any breed or mixture of breeds and/or size dog is allowed to compete. - 4.
-ALL dogs on grounds must have a current Rabies vaccination as required by the State Law. - 5.
-The following core vaccinations and health care are not required but are highly recommended. - a.
-DHL & PArvo Virus within one year of the show date - b.
-Corona & Kennel Cough (Bordetella) are highly recommended - c.
-It is recommended that the fecal be checked prior to the show - d.
+Any breed or mixture of breeds and/or size dog is allowed to compete. - 3.
+All dogs on grounds must have current rabies vaccination as required by state law. - 4.
+The following core vaccinations and health care should be up to date. - a.
+DHLPP vaccination Distemper, Hepatitis, Leptospirosis, ParaInfluenza, and Parvovirus.
+(Required by State 4-H guidelines) - b.
+Corona and kennel cough (Bordetella) are highly recommended. - c.
+It is recommended that the fecal be checked prior to the show. - d.
 It is recommended that dogs be heartworm checked

-6. Equipment
+5. Equipment

 - a.
 Dogs must have a Buckle Collar, Martingale, or Slip Collar - b.
 No Prong collars or Haltis - c.
 No tags or attachments on collars. - d.
 Standard 6 foot leash no retractable leashes. - e.
-Off leash classes dogs can run without a collar. - 7.
-Any dog whose hair covers its eyes and may interfere with its vision of the obstacles may tie the hair back with rubber bands.
+Off leash classes dogs can run without a collar. - 6.
+Any dog whose hair covers its eyes and may interfere with its vision of the obstacles may tie the hair back with rubber bands. - 7.
+Dog must be in a crate or contained in the car with proper measures for weather. - 8.
+The show committee will determine the suitability and safety of the dog & members at the chow.